Sliotar: History

 Early (pre-GAA) sliotars used various materials, depending on the part of the country, including combinations of wood, leather, rope and animal hair and even hollow bronze.

 The etymology is uncertain, with some connecting it to sliabh ("mountain") and thar ("across"), after Cúchulainn's story of hitting a silver ball across a mountain.
+An archaic Irish name for a hurling-ball, used on the Aran Islands as well as elsewhere, was cnag; the term also means "knob, peg, skein of thread," indicating the ball's shape and nature.
+The term sliotar is not recorded until Dinneen's 1927 dictionary, where it is said to mean "a good quantity, as of food at a meal, a hurley-ball;" prior to that time, the name "hurley ball" or "hurling ball" was generally used.

 In the early years of the GAA, there was no specific standard for the size or weight of sliotars.
 The man credited with initial standardisation of the sliotar is Ned Treston (1862–1949) of Gort, County Galway.
 He was selected to play in a match between South Galway and North Tipperary in February 1886 in Dublin.
 Prior the game, there was debate between the teams as regards the size of the sliotar.
 Treston made a sliotar at a nearby saddler, which was used in the game, and went on to be a prototype for subsequent sliotars.

 Johnny McAuliffe (1896–1960) of County Limerick is credited with the modern design.
 Before his improvements the ball tended to be inconsistent due to poor manufacturing.
 It was also heavier than modern sliotars (over 200g), and due to being made partly with horse-hair, tended to lose shape during play, and become soggy in wet conditions.
 The brown colour also meant that the ball was difficult to see in some conditions.
-McAuliffe's changes introduced a cork core, with a 2 piece white-tanned leather covering as the standard materials.
-These changes led to a harder wearing ball, which was water resistant and easier to see.
+McAuliffe's changes introduced a cork core, with a 2-piece white-tanned leather covering as the standard materials.
+These changes led to a harder-wearing ball, which was water resistant and easier to see.
 The construction materials also meant that the ball was only about half as heavy as Treston's version.

 In the early 2000s, the GAA experimented with using sliotars with rubber rather than cork cores; however, it was found that using a rubber core led to a more unpredictable bounce, and moved a lot faster than a ball with a cork core, especially in wet conditions.
 It was decided to return to a cork ball because of this.
 While different sized sliotars are used for different ages and codes (with, for example, senior camogie games using a "size 4" sliotar, and senior hurling a "size 5" ball), some claims have historically been made of non-standard balls being used to gain a perceived advantage in competition.

 A yellow sliotar was introduced for the 2020 All-Ireland Senior Hurling Championship (the Liam MacCarthy Cup only).
 This change caused minor controversy as some players believed the yellow sliotar was inferior to the standard white sliotar.